creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-23-I-MedSAMImplicitMedicalImageSegmentationWithSegmentAnything.md

 # Conclusion

-- With I-MesSAM, SAM with FA helps to learn better segmentation boundaries.
+- With I-MedSAM, SAM with FA helps to learn better segmentation boundaries.
 - Improvement of the method could be to develop an adapter to process different modalities.

 # References